 EU-US Privacy Shield

-Acxiom and its subsidiaries (collectively, “Acxiom”), commit to conducting their business according to the EU-US Privacy Shield which became effective August 1, 2016.
-Acxiom commits to applying the Principles to all personal data received from the EU in reliance on the Privacy Shield.
-Acxiom also maintains an affirmative commitment to the U.S.-Swiss Safe Harbor Framework and its principles, which will not be affected by our participation in the Privacy Shield.
-Companies, including Acxiom, who are currently registered with the U.S. Department of Commerce Privacy Shield and Safe Harbor programs can be found by going to https://www.privacyshield.gov and http://2016.export.gov/safeharbor/swiss/.
-Acxiom is committed to educating its clients and employees in the United States and in the EU and Switzerland about the issues, guidelines and laws surrounding compliance with Privacy Shield and Safe Harbor.
+Acxiom is committed to educating its clients and employees in the United States and in the EU and Switzerland about the issues, guidelines and laws surrounding compliance with Privacy Shield.
 Since the requirements for compliance with Privacy Shield vary depending on whether Acxiom is acting as a processor on behalf of Acxiom’s clients or as a data controller, Acxiom’s policies and manner of compliance are described separately below.
-The practices Acxiom employs under Privacy Shield, as outlined below, also applies to data transferred from Switzerland to the United States under the compliance of the Safe Harbor framework.
+The practices Acxiom employs under the EU-U.S. Privacy Shield, as outlined below, also apply to data transferred from Switzerland to the United States in compliance with the Swiss-US Privacy Shield Framework.

 Acxiom as a Processor on Behalf of Clients